sapotools/sapo/README.md

 ## Installation instructions
 ### Prerequisites
-Sapo is implemented in C++.
-Thus, a C++ compiler is required.

-Moreover, Sapo relies on two external libraries:
-- GiNaC (GiNaC is Not a CAS), for the symbolic manipulation of polynomials
+- GiNaC (http://www.ginac.de/), for the symbolic manipulation of polynomials
-- GLPK (GNU Linear Programming Kit), for solving linear programming problems
+- GLPK (https://www.gnu.org/software/glpk/), for solving linear programming problems

 ###Download
 Sapo is maintained as a GitHub repository at the address https://github.com/tommasodreossi/sapo.git